opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 OpenSearch Benchmark can be used to provision OpenSearch nodes for testing.
 If you intend to use OpenSearch Benchmark to provision nodes in your environment, then you will need to install OpenSearch Benchmark directly on each host in the cluster.
 Additionally, you must configure each host in the cluster for OpenSearch.
 See [Installing OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) for guidance about important host settings you should review.

+Remember that OpenSearch Benchmark cannot be used to provision OpenSearch nodes when you run OpenSearch Benchmark in a Docker container.
+If you want to use OpenSearch Benchmark to provision nodes, or if you want to distribute the benchmark workload with the OpenSearch Benchmark daemon, then you must install OpenSearch Benchmark directly on each host using Python and pip.
+{: .important}

-You should also think about which workloads you want to run.
+When you select a host, you should also think about which workloads you want to run.
 To see a list of default benchmark workload, visit the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repository on GitHub.

-As a general rule, make sure that the OpenSearch Benchmark host has enough free storage space to store the compressed data and the full decompressed data corpus once OpenSearch Benchmark is installed.
+As a general rule, make sure that the OpenSearch Benchmark host has enough free storage space to store the compressed data and the fully decompressed data corpus once OpenSearch Benchmark is installed.

 If you want to benchmark with a default workload, then use the following table to determine the approximate minimum amount of required free space needed by adding the compressed size with the uncompressed size:
 | Workload Name | Document Count | Compressed Size | Uncompressed Size |
 | :----: | :----: | :----: | :----: |
 | eventdata | 20,000,000 | 756.0 MB | 15.3 GB |